 Defining church hurt can empower us to be more thoughtful in the way we engage with others.
 Jesus said that the world would know us by our unity and love.

-Call to action: It is time for us to acknowledge when we harm others, apologize and change our behavior, and give time and space for healing to the wounded.
+Conclusion: It is time for us to acknowledge when we harm others, apologize and change our behavior, and give the wounded time and space for healing.

 If you have experienced church hurt, let me offer my sincere apologies.
-The church is supposed to be a place of healing and refuge.
-There is no valid excuse for the harm done to you by the church.
+The Church is supposed to be a place of healing and refuge, and there is no valid excuse for the harm done to you by the Church.
 In time, I hope you will find it in your heart to forgive us and give us another chance to be in your life.